ariebovenberg/whenever/README.rst

 .. code-block:: python

-    # 🧨 Naive or aware? no way to tell
+    # 🧨 Naive or aware? no way to tell until you run it...
     def set_alarm(d: datetime) -> None: ...

 Operators ignore DST